cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 ### Generic Goals

 - Empower users to leverage GitOps for both applications and infrastructure using declarative, version-controlled configuration.
-- Remain non-opinionated and adaptable to company constraints.
+- Remain non-opinionated and adaptable to user's constraints.
 - Scale with company growth and evolving continuous delivery needs.
 - Ensure robust disaster recovery capabilities.
 - Provide an open and extensible set of tools for continuous and progressive delivery on Kubernetes.
 - Integrate seamlessly with existing CI/CD pipelines, Git providers, container registries, and cloud-native tooling.
-- Offer strong interoperability with popular Kubernetes tools like Kustomize, Helm, OPA, Kyverno, and admission controllers.
+- Offer strong interoperability with popular Kubernetes tools like Kustomize, Helm, Prometheus, and admission controllers.
 - Enable interactions with tools beyond the native scope through custom controllers.
 - Foster a vibrant open source ecosystem of dashboards, UIs, and hosted services built on top of Flux.